Yannmm/yannmm.github.io/_posts/2024-9-26-reading-notes-the-linux-command-line-a-complete-introduction.md

 - `set`: set environment, shell variables and shell functions.
 - `export`: export environment to subsequently executed programs.
 - `alias`: show all or create an alias for a command.
+- `source`: force bash to re-read `~/.bashrc` file, since it's only read at the beginning of a session.

 There are  `shell variables` (bits of data placed there by bash) and `environment variables` (everything else).